Expanding Access to Healthcare & Investing in Public Health

 Home » Governor Shapiro’s Accomplishments » Expanding Access to Healthcare & Investing in Public Health

-An icon of a heart with a heartbeat inside of the heart.
+An icon of a heartbeat inside of a heart.

 Governor Shapiro is working to expand access to quality, affordable healthcare for Pennsylvanians and their families, while protecting the freedom of Pennsylvanians to make their own healthcare decisions.